 What Are Parking Lot Lights and What Are They Used For?

-And more than just being used for parking lights, these parking lot lights also have many other uses.
-These types of light can also be used for more than just parking lots.
-There are instances when businesses use them for adjacent pedestrian areas and driveways near the parking lot.
-Sometimes, you can also find the same light set-up for outdoor sporting needs and floodlighting.
+These parking lot lights have many other uses.
+They can be used for more than just parking lots.
+Businesses sometimes use them for adjacent pedestrian areas and driveways near the parking lot.
+Sometimes, you can find the same light set-up for outdoor sporting and floodlighting.

-Some people refer to parking lot lights as “parking lot light poles” simply because the lights are mounted on poles.
-And since one of the most preferred types of light is the LED variants, they are sometimes called “LED light poles.”
+Some people refer to parking lot lights as “parking lot light poles” simply because they are mounted on poles.
+Since one of the most preferred types of light is LED variants, they are sometimes called “LED light poles.”

 How tall should the light poles be?

-The average height of parking lot light poles is generally between 15 feet to 20 feet in height.
+The average height of parking lot light poles is generally between 15 feet to 20 feet.
 This is the sweet spot to help the light poles cover as much ground as possible with a wide beam of light.
 Anything below 15 feet could require more light poles to cover your parking lot.
 In the end, you could be increasing your lighting costs.

 What is the difference between a parking lot light and a street light?

-The most significant difference between parking lot lights and street lights is the type of light they cast.
-Street lights only need to illuminate a narrow street pavement, so the beam of light it casts is narrow.
-On the other hand, parking lot lights need to cover a broader area, so it needs to cast a larger beam to illuminate wide areas.
+The most significant difference between parking lot lights and street lights is the light they cast.
+Street lights only need to illuminate a narrow street pavement, so the beam of light they cast is narrow.
+On the other hand, parking lot lights need to cover a broader area, so they need to cast a larger beam to illuminate wide areas.

 How Do Parking Lot Lights Work?

-Parking lot lights work by simply illuminating a specific lot area designated as a parking facility for cars.
+Parking lot lights work by simply illuminating a specific area designated as a car parking facility.
 This is important, especially at night.
-This helps drivers feel safer leaving their cars at night.
+It helps drivers feel safer leaving their cars at night.
 It also helps give more sense of security when car owners walk back to their cars in the middle of the night.
-For business establishment owners, it also contributes to lowering safety risks at night.
+For business establishment owners, it also lowers safety risks at night.

 Sometimes your hours or operation stretch into the deep hours of the night.
 There will be times you might find yourself operating for 24 hours.
 In these instances, parking lot lights immediately offer security for your customers.
 This is important, especially when walking to their vehicles at night.